Post

 Enterprise-scoped agents: If you want an agent to be visible to other orgs in your enterprise via the enterprise Copilot configuration, use the designated .github-private repository.
 Agents in .github still work for org-scoped sharing.

 This also lines up with the docs.
-The official prepare for custom agents and enterprise custom agents pages now document both .github and .github-private for org-scoped agents (a clarification I contributed upstream after confirming the behavior).
+The official prepare for custom agents and enterprise custom agents pages now document both .github and .github-private for org-scoped agents after a recent docs clarification.
 For enterprise propagation, the documented enterprise configuration source is still .github-private.

 Visibility requirements